Knoedler: Art fraud scandal and closure

 The gallery's president Ann Freedman resigned in October 2009, amid rumours of forged paintings supplied to the gallery by Long Island art dealer Glafira Rosales.

 It was later discovered that between 1994 and 2011, under Freedman's direction, the gallery had sold almost 40 faked Abstract Expressionist paintings of works by Robert Motherwell, Jackson Pollock, and Mark Rothko, among others.
 Freedman had purchased the paintings for Knoedler from Glafira Rosales, who had in turn obtained the fake paintings from the art forger Pei-Shen Qian (錢培琛).
 Qian had reportedly painted the forgeries in a garage in Queens, New York.
 Qian was able to imitate the styles of the masters, and give the paintings an illusion of age by using tea or dirt from a vacuum cleaner, dirtying their appearance.
 He is reported to have received less than US$9,000 for each painting from Rosales, while Rosales sold the paintings for millions of dollars to Knoedler.

 A statement issued on 28 November 2011 by Knoedler stated simply that it was closing permanently for business reasons, unrelated to the lawsuits it faced over the sale of forged paintings.

 By 2012, the FBI was investigating "at least two dozen paintings" that were supplied to the gallery by Glafira Rosales.
 While Rosales initially claimed not to have defrauded anyone, in 2013, she pleaded guilty to selling over 60 fake works of art to two New York art galleries, conspiracy to commit money laundering, money laundering and tax evasion, and wire fraud.
 She served three months in jail.
 In 2017, Rosales was ordered to pay $81 million to the victims of the Knoedler art-fraud scheme, but received leniency in sentencing due to her cooperation with the US government.

 Spanish art dealer José Carlos Bergantiños Díaz (Rosales' boyfriend) and his brother Jesús Ángel Bergantiños Díaz were also indicted in US District Court for the fraud.
 The Díaz brothers were arrested in Spain, and released on bail, in 2014.
 In 2016, a Spanish court ruled that Jesús Díaz could be extradited to the US.
-Later that year, a Spanish court ruled that Jesús' brother, José Díaz, could not be extradited to the US due to health reasons.
+Later that year, a Spanish court ruled that Jesús' brother, José Díaz, could not be extradited to the US for health reasons.

 The art forger who painted the fakes, Pei-Shen Qian, was indicted but avoided prosecution by fleeing to China.
 Authorities said at the moment of the trial that he earned sums ranging from several hundred dollars to as much as $9,000 to create a work.

 In 2020, filmmaker Barry Avrich directed and produced the Netflix film, Made You Look: A True Story About Fake Art, a documentary on the Knoedler Gallery forgery scandal.
 Daria Price's feature documentary about the scandal and trial, Driven to Abstraction, premiered in London in 2019.